-- (i) A relevant Bachelor's degree in any discipline from this or another recognised university or institution of higher learning with at least a second class second division or its equivalent. - (ii) At least two satisfactory professional references. - (iii) A satisfactory interview may be required. - (iv) Evidence of potential to perform success fully in a graduate level programme.
+At least two satisfactory professional references.

+A satisfactory interview may be required.

+Evidence of potential to perform successfully in a graduate level programme.

 Candidates may be required to take and pass prerequisite courses which are deemed necessary or desirable.
-Such prerequisites may be required prior to admission to the MEd programme or prior to commencing a particular course or prior to the granting of the degree.
+Such prerequisites may be required prior to admission to the Masters programme or prior to commencing a particular course or prior to the granting of the degree.
 Prerequisite courses will not earn credit towards degree requirements.

-5. Programme Structure (MEd)
+5. Programme Structure

-The structure of the MEd (Adult Education) programme shall be in accordance with Faculty Special Regulation 41.5.
+The structure of the Master in Lifelong Learning and Community Development programme shall be in accordance with Faculty Special Regulation 41.5.

 The programme is offered in two formats.

-The degree by Course Work and Dissertation consists of eight taught courses (24 credits) and a Dissertation (24 credits), whilst the degree by Course Work and Research Essay consists of twelve taught courses (36 credits) and the research essay (12 credits).
-For both formats, 48 credits are required to be awarded the degree.
+The degree by Course Work and Dissertation consists of eight taught courses (=120 credits) and a dissertation (= 120 credits),

+The degree by Course Work and Research Essay consists of twelve taught courses (= 180 credits) and the research essay (=60 credits).
+For both formats, 240 credits are required to be awarded the degree.